materialsintelligence/matscholar-web/CONTRIBUTING.md

 └── view.py         # top-level views of the website
 ```

+`app` contains the core dash instance as well as all callback I/O. The actual logic
+for all callbacks can be found inside an app's `logic` modules.

 Please keep the functions which define dash html blocks and styles
 (e.g., those in `common.py`) and those which do not
 (e.g., `util.py`) **separate** and in the correct file in a logical manner.